jekyllgrim/ZScript_Basics/08_Pointers_and_casting.md

     Death:
         TNT1 A 0
         {
-            if (tracer) //check that tracer exists
+            if (tracer && tracer.health > 0) //check that tracer exists and is alive
             {
                 tracer.A_StartSound("caco/active"); //play Cacodemon "wake up" sound on the tracer tracer.A_SetTranslation("BabyAngry"); //change translation, as defined in TRNSLATE